 - Oops!Something went wrong.Please try again later.

 NEW YORK, Dec.
-06, 2021 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a class action lawsuit has been filed against Alfi, Inc. (“Alfi” or the “Company”) (NASDAQ: ALF, ALFIW) in the United States District Court for the Southern District of Florida on behalf of all persons and entities that purchased Alfi common stock or warrants pursuant to the Company’s May 4, 2021 initial public offering (“IPO”) or securities between May 4, 2021 and November 15, 2021.
-The Complaint alleges violations of the Securities Act of 1933 and Securities Exchange Act of 1934.
-Alfi provides interactive artificial intelligence and machine learning software solutions.
+06, 2021 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a class action lawsuit has been filed against Eargo, Inc. (“Eargo” or the “Company”) (NASDAQ: EAR) in the United States District Court for the Northern District of California on behalf of those who purchased Eargo, Inc. securities between February 25, 2021 and September 22, 2021, both dates inclusive (the “Class Period”).

-Investors who purchased or otherwise acquired shares of Alfi during the Class Period should contact the Firm prior to the January 31, 2022 lead plaintiff motion deadline.
+Investors who purchased or otherwise acquired shares of Eargo should contact the Firm by December 6, 2021 which is the lead plaintiff motion deadline.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 If you wish to discuss your rights or interests regarding this class action, please contact Thomas J. McKenna, Esq. or Gregory M. Egleston, Esq. of Gainey McKenna & Egleston at (212) 983-1300, or via e-mail at email@example.com or firstname.lastname@example.org.

 Please visit our website at http://www.gme-law.com for more information about the firm.